BitPoet/FieldtypeOdfFile/README.md

 ## Status
 This is an early alpha release.
 Use at your own risk.

-I'll be happy for all feedback and reported issues though.
+I'll be happy about all feedback and reported issues though.

 ## Compatibility
 ProcessWire Versions 2.7, 2.8 and 3.0.